Fck-r-sns/Fck-r-sns.github.io/_posts/2021-04-05-expressions.markdown

 in 3 max 3 a b c d e
 ```

 I like this solution more, but it still feels wrong.
-Like we lose elegance for Polish notation.
+Like we lose elegance of Polish notation.

 ### Use non-linear data structures